Wondering whether there are any places to visit in Kolhapur that would spark your interest? I believe there are!

 It seems they’re really fond of waterlilies in Kolhapur – I saw at least three lilyponds during my short visit: near the New Palace, in front of the Town Hall and somewhere else in the public garden.

 In front of the palace area, there is a pretty lake with an adjacent mini zoo, where the deer, geese, peacocks, and emus are allowed to roam around freely.
 The animals were obviously well fed and cared of.

 The Town Hall Museum

-Surrounded by sprawling gardens, the quaint 19th-century building of the Town Hall is another “must see” place in Kolhapur.
+Surrounded by sprawling gardens, the quaint 19th-century building of the Town Hall is also one of the “must-see” places to visit in Kolhapur.
 Our rickshaw driver (whose name was Shivaji, by the way, I’m not kidding!) said half an hour would be sufficient for the Town Hall, but I spent at least one hour extra, enjoying the lush greenery and the quiet alleys after visiting the museum.
-Although very small, the museum was rather decent, with various exhibits ranging from ancient findings to the oil paintings, marble busts, ivory figurines and sandalwood work.
+Although very small, the museum was rather decent, with various exhibits ranging from ancient findings to the oil paintings, marble busts, ivory figurines, and sandalwood work.

 The Panhala fort

 Conveniently located 20 km from Kolhapur, the ancient Panhala fort is a quaint hill station and a pleasant day trip destination.
 The medieval structure overlooks the Sahyadri mountain range, so rest assured to observe some breathtaking views.

 I visited Kolhapur during the monsoon, and this is that time of the year when roasted corn on the cob tastes especially appetizing, with its mix of spices, salt, and lemon juice.
 I’ll even go as far as saying that for me it defines the taste of the Indian monsoon.
 Exploring the remainings of the Panhala fort with a “bhutta” (the Hindi word for corn) in my hand was a charming experience.